noahschulhof/max-independent-set/README.md

 The goal is to find such a set $I$ with the maximum possible number of vertices.

 ## Linear Optimization Formulation
-The *Maximum Independent Set* problem can be formulated as a linear optimization instance as follows:
+The *MIS* problem can be formulated as a linear optimization instance as follows:

 ### Decision Variables
 Let $`x = \{x_i | x_i \in \{0, 1\}\}`$ be the set of binary decision variables for each vertex $i \in V$